 Prior to authorizing care for any center employees’ children, generate the MEC² report PV107, CCAP Center Employee Report, to determine how many children of center employees are currently authorized.
 If the number of employees’ children authorized is over 25, deny the family’s authorization using the “Authorization Denied” reason code.
 Do not open new authorizations for additional employees’ children until the number of employees’ children authorized falls below 25.

-> If additional Service Authorizations are approved when a center already has 25 or more employees’ children authorized, do not take action to close any Service Authorizations.
+If additional Service Authorizations are approved in error when a center already has 25 or more employees’ children authorized, do not take action to close the Service Authorizations.

 If a child is authorized at a child care center where their parent does not work, but the parent later becomes employed at the center, review the PV107 report.
 If they center is authorized for 25 or more center employees’ children, close the child’s Service Authorization with a 15-day notice.
 Take the same action to close the child’s Service Authorization if the parent was authorized for job search and/or education, and they later became employed at the center where their child was authorized.

 If at least one parent works at a DHS licensed child care center, CCAP considers the family a Schedule Reporter.
 If taking a leave of absence, parents who are center employees must: